-Perhaps you want to put in a claim for your children, or perhaps your ticket was paid for by work because you were on a business trip.
-If so, where do you stand and can you still make a flight delay claim?
+Perhaps you want to put in a claim for your children, or perhaps your ticket was paid for by your employer because you were on a business trip.
+If so, where do you stand and can you still make a flight delay compensation claim?

 Maybe your airport hold-up was a little more complicated and your flight was cancelled and you accepted an alternative flight on a different airline.
 Again, where does this leave you?
 Will you still be entitled to claim flight compensation for your inconvenience?